radar/ryanbigg.com/_posts/2020-02-01-rom-and-dry-showcase-part-1.markdown

 The setup of ROM and dry-rb things _is_ harder, but leads you ultimately into a better designed application with clearer lines drawn between the classes' responsibilties.

-It might help to think of it like this: setup cost is a cost that you pay _once_, whereas ease-of-application-maintenance is a cost _every single day_.
+It might help to think of it in the way my friend Bo Jeanes put it:

+> Setup cost is a cost that you pay _once_, whereas ease-of-application-maintenance is a cost that you pay  _every single day_.

 So in the long run, this will be better.
 I promise.